 To apply to graduate school, students must fill out the online application for the university and submit an application fee.
 Once accepted, there is an orientation For many programs, this is required and you will hear from faculty, staff, and former students about the graduate life.
 There will be specific orientations for different colleges as well.
 As for the exams required for admittance to graduate school, the Graduate Studies office can also provide information on test prep, tutoring, and any programs offered to help obtain required scores.
 Most universities offer graduate exam test prep services.

-Some of the popular test prep programs are Kaplan, Magoosh, BenchPrep, The Princeton Review, Next Step Test Prep and Manhattan Test Prep.
+For non university exams prep, some of the more popular programs are Kaplan, Magoosh, Varsity Tutors BenchPrep, The Princeton Review, Khan Academy, and Manhattan Test Prep.
 Many are offered as online classes which allow students to study at their convenience.
-Some also offer private tutoring in person or online, as well as regular classes.
-Wyzant pairs students with tutors from around the area and may be a cheaper option; some tutors charge as little as $30 an hour.
+Some also offer private tutoring in person or online, as well as regular local classes.

 There is a lot to think about and to prepare, so organizing a timeline or checklist for each school that you apply to would be helpful.
 Get together test scores, letters of recommendation, personal essays, interviews, and resumes.
 Look into scholarships and all finance needs.
 Some students who are majoring in finance or business will also take the Level 1 CFA exam.
 The Princeton Review now offers a test-prep course for only $299.
 Students who enroll will qualify for their money-back guarantee.

 Finally, it’s not uncommon to take a year off of school before starting grad school.
 Use that year wisely to gain experience, test prep, and organize your learning so that you will be ready for the challenges that grad school holds.

 To learn more about your student’s university grad school exam preparation, click the school.